-Some things may sound basic, yet they are the most critical aspects of credit card one cannot afford to ignore.
-Listed below are a few such basic but important tips that could help first-time credit card users to manage their card without falling into any trouble.
+Some things may sound basic, yet they are the most critical aspects of credit cards one cannot afford to ignore.
+Listed below are a few such basic but important tips that could help first-time credit card users to manage their cards without falling into any trouble.

 It’s boring but worth reading

 You might already know what we are talking about.
 Yes, the terms and conditions that come along with your credit card.
 Well, the terms and conditions document might look lame and is annoying to read with that ant head-sized font.
 But we insist you go through at least a few important terms in the document.
 You can access an e-version of the document by searching the title of the document on Google.

 A few important terms you must know are the interest rate on your card, annual fee, renewal fee, cash withdrawal fee, late payment fee, bill generation date, due date, reward points program, and others.

 Limit your spending